Labelled well-quasi-order for permutation classes: Grid Classes

-Experience suggests that the skew-merged permutations behave quite similarly to the $321$-avoiding permutations \footnote{For specific examples of these similarities, we refer to the work of Albert and Vatter~\cite{albert:generating-and-:}, who exploit them to enumerate the skew-merged permutations (reproving a result originally due to Atkinson~\cite{atkinson:permutations-wh:}), and to the work of Albert, Lackner, Lackner, and Vatter~\cite{albert:the-complexity-:}.}; in particular, the class of skew-merged permutations is not wqo, as it contains the infinite antichain shown on the right of Figure~\ref{fig-three-antichains}.
+Experience suggests that the skew-merged permutations exhibit similar behaviour to the $321$-avoiding permutations \footnote{For specific examples of these similarities, we refer to the work of Albert and Vatter~\cite{albert:generating-and-:}, who exploit them to enumerate the skew-merged permutations (reproving a result originally due to Atkinson~\cite{atkinson:permutations-wh:}), and to the work of Albert, Lackner, Lackner, and Vatter~\cite{albert:the-complexity-:}.}; in particular, the class of skew-merged permutations is not wqo, as it contains the infinite antichain shown on the right of Figure~\ref{fig-three-antichains}.